 When you place a call, state you want to cancel because you are moving out of the country for an unspecified period.

 Believe me, never make any complaint regarding the unexpectedly high bills and unreliable services.
 The reps are trained to overcome that objection, and they will throw some offers you can’t deny.
 So, the best excuse is to tell them something that’s beyond their reach.
 For instance, pick a place without Comcast, like England.

 3. Make Sure You Ask for the Early Termination Fee to Be Waived

 It sounds too good to be accurate, but you can ask the service rep politely to waive off the ETF.

 The service reps are also human, and a polite tone can be of much help.
 They might be aware that you are lying and that’s ok.

-You successfully playing the cancellation game and opted for an easy out (giving an excuse they can’t refuse).
-Keep in mind, the calls are recorded for quality purpose and played back during manager reviews.
+You successfully played the cancellation game and opted for an easy out (giving an excuse they can’t refuse).
+Keep in mind, the calls are recorded for quality purposes and played back during manager reviews.

 Most of the time, they offer to split the cost with you or refuse to help you at all.
 All they say is, that’s beyond their capability to waive off the ETF.
 Just ask them to escalate your request.

 Talking to a supervisor can be a better option, as the frontline managers have the power to waive your early termination fee.